Have you heard the story about the big rocks before? It bears repeating even if you’ve heard it before.

 Think about the movements you do daily without realizing it.

-Ideally you would train these movements in a gym.
-However, if the gym isn’t your thing, it’s important to find something that is and do it every chance you get.
-Because all movement is good movement.
+Ideally, you would train these movements in a gym.
+However, if the gym isn’t your thing, it’s essential to find something that is and do it every chance you get, because all movement is good movement.

 Think about all the stuff you used to eat as a child.

-Chicken nuggets, pop tarts, sugary cereal, donuts, candy, chicken strips, fish fingers and frozen pizza.
-This list could go on, but you get the point.
-Basically, sugar and fat laden food out of a box.
+Chicken nuggets, pop tarts, sugary cereal, donuts, candy, chicken strips, fish fingers, and frozen pizza.
+This list could go on, but the point is clear—sugar and fat-laden food out of a box.

-You get away with this when you’re a child because you had the metabolism of a Ferrari.
-You probably burnt off those calories even before it hits the stomach.
+You get away with this when you’re a child because you have the metabolism of a Ferrari.
+You probably burn off those calories even before they hit your stomach.

 So, stop being in denial.
 It’s time to eat like an adult.

-You need to eat more single ingredient/whole foods like meats (sorry vegetarians but you get the point), fruits and vegetables and less of the foods that come out of a box or bag.
+You need to eat more single-ingredient/whole foods, such as meats (sorry, vegetarians, but you get the point), fruits, and vegetables, and less of the foods that come out of a box or bag.

-Anything that draws its nutrients from the earth and is not entirely put together by someone in a lab coat and glasses is much better for you.
+If it draws its nutrients from the earth and wasn’t built entirely by someone in a lab coat, it’s probably better for you.

 Remember fun?

 Want proof?
 Go to your local gym to see people running on the dreadmill or watch the unhappy joggers from your car.
-They’re having no fun what-so-ever.
-The pained look on their faces are hilarious.
-At least to me. 😊
+They’re having no fun whatsoever.
+The pained look on their faces is hilarious.

 And rather than continuing down this path of punishment, put the fun back into your exercise.
 According to Michelle Segar, author of No Sweat, enjoyment is the best motivator for exercise.